How to Choose the Right SaaS Marketing Agency

 - What information do you have about seasonality?
 Are your leads coming in during a certain time of the year?
 Were there specific marketing efforts during that time that may have been particularly successful?

 - What web data do you have available?
-Google Analytics and other tools offer a wealth of data, like where your leads are coming from, how long they’re spending on your website, and what their journey looks like.
+Google Analytics and other tools offer a wealth of data, like where your leads are coming from, how long they’re spending on your website, and their journey.

 Second, market data is just as important as internal data.
 Your internal data is great.
 But information about your industry and your competitors is vital.
 Consider data points like: